 d.
 In part 2, the “Development” in Column 11 and 12 should be the current year less the first previous year (for 1-year development) or second previous year (for 2-year development), showing the (redundant) or adverse development.

-e.
-Report all amounts in thousands of dollars ($000 omitted), by either rounding or truncating.

 Loss Adjustment Expenses: